microsoft/terminal/doc/specs/#2046 - Command Palette.md

 ### Commandline Mode

 Commandline mode is much simpler.
-In this mode, we'll simply display a text input, similar to the search box that's rendererd for Action Mode.
+In this mode, we'll simply display a text input, similar to the search box that's rendered for Action Mode.
 In this box, the user will be able to type a `wt.exe` style commandline.
-The user does not need to start this commandline with `wt` (or `wtd`, etc) - since we're already runnning in WT, the user shouldn't really need to repeat themselves.
+The user does not need to start this commandline with `wt` (or `wtd`, etc) - since we're already running in WT, the user shouldn't really need to repeat themselves.

 When the user hits <kbd>enter</kbd>, we'll attempt to parse the commandline.
 If we're successful in parsing the commandline, we can close the palette and